 I break systems to understand them, and I build tools to bulletproof them.
 A cybersecurity developer who engineers defense from scratch — low-level C++ anti-forensic engines, Python kernel monitors, zero-trace architectures.

-I'm a BSc Computer Science student at Utkal University, Odisha — self-forging a path through offensive security, systems programming, and defense engineering.
+I'm a BSc Computer Science student at Utkal University, Odisha — self-forging a path through network forensics, defensive engineering, and enterprise risk management (GRC).
 My philosophy: you can't defend a system if you don't understand exactly how it breaks.

 I build real security tools from the ground up.
 No commercial shortcuts, no off-the-shelf solutions.
 From kernel-level inotify monitors to C++ disk-overwrite anti-forensics, every project is a proof of deep understanding.